 Money for Nothing?
 Universal Child Care and Maternal Employment

-The strong correlation between child care and maternal employment rates has led previous research to conclude that affordable and readily available child care is a driving force both of cross-country differences in maternal employment and of its rapid growth over the last decades.
-We analyze a staged expansion of subsidized child care in Norway.
-Our precise and robust difference-in-differences estimates reveal that there is little, if any, causal effect of subsidized child care on maternal employment, despite a strong correlation.
-Instead of increasing mothers' labor supply, the new subsidized child care mostly crowds out informal child care arrangements, suggesting a significant net cost of the child care subsidies.
+The strong correlation between child care and maternal employment rates has led previous research to conclude that a ordable and readily available child care is a driving force both of cross-country differences in maternal employment and of its rapid growth over the last decades.
+We analyze the introduction of subsidized, universally accessible child care in Norway.
+Our precise and robust di erence-in-di erences estimates reveal that there is little, if any, causal effect of child care on maternal employment, despite a strong correlation.
+Instead of increasing mothers' labor supply, the new subsidized child care mostly crowds out informal child care arrangements, suggesting a signi cant net cost of the child care subsidies.